- US Online Poker

 However, none of this is dampening investors’ excitement about the probable IPO.

 A major reason investors are keen to see a FanDuel IPO is the company’s dominance of the US online gambling space, especially sports betting.
-Flutter estimates that FanDuel holds 31% of the online sportsbook and gaming market.
+Flutter estimates that FanDuel is the primary reason its US brands hold 31% of the online sportsbook and gaming market.

 FanDuel‘s helped Flutter surpass the combined revenue of its two closest competitors.
 This fact comes directly from Flutter CEO Peter Jackson in the company’s annual report, released Mar.
 1.